Who Leads the NBA In Scoring This Season?

 POR

-Leading all scorers is Philadelphia 76ers (14-12) star center Joel Embiid, averaging a career-high 33.3 points across 35.5 minutes per contest (19 games).
-The 28-year-old recently notched his second 50+ point outing of the season, pouring in 53 in Philly’s 131-113 win over the Charlotte Hornets on December 11.
-After falling just short in the MVP race the past two years, Embiid has been on a mission and could add a second consecutive scoring title to his resume at the season’s end.
+Leading all scorers is Philadelphia 76ers (18-12) star center Joel Embiid, pouring in a career-high 32.5 points across 35.5 minutes per contest (19 games).
+The 28-year-old has been on an absolute tear since returning from a foot injury on November 28, posting per-game averages of 32.9 points, 9.7 rebounds, and 4.8 assists while shooting 52 percent from the floor.
+Perhaps the most dominant big man in the game, expect Embiid to continue his strong play as he looks to add a second consecutive scoring title to his resume at the season’s end.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.